Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits hunting or attempting to hunt wild birds or mammals from an aircraft within the State.
-This prohibition reaches drones used to hunt or to assist in a hunt.
-The federal Airborne Hunting Act provides additional protection.
-Maryland has not adopted a separate drone-specific deer-recovery rule.
+Prohibits hunting or attempting to hunt wild birds or mammals from an aircraft within the State, including drones.
+Also prohibits using aircraft to assist in a hunt.
+The federal Airborne Hunting Act provides additional federal backing.
+Maryland does not have a separate statute allowing drone deer recovery.

-Effective: Invalid DateMisdemeanor: up to $1,000 fine or up to 6 months imprisonment, or both
+Effective: Invalid DateMisdemeanor, up to $1,000 fine or up to 6 months in jail, or both

 View source